TheDankDork/CheckMate/PRD.md

 *   If Gemini fails or outputs low-confidence results, fallback to TF-IDF similarity using **TfidfVectorizer** (title/headings vs body). `TfidfVectorizer` produces TF-IDF feature matrices; it’s a standard approach for lightweight similarity signals.

 ### Entity extraction and chunk selection
-*   If you need deterministic chunk selection (for example, to choose the “most informative” 12,000 characters), you can optionally use **spaCy NER** and **textacy** helpers. spaCy’s entity recognizer identifies labeled spans (entities). textacy is built “before and after spaCy” and supports extracting structured info such as entities and keyterms.
+*   If deterministic chunk selection (for example, to choose the “most informative” 12,000 characters) is needed, use **spaCy NER** and **textacy** helpers. spaCy’s entity recognizer identifies labeled spans (entities). textacy is built “before and after spaCy” and supports extracting structured info such as entities and keyterms.

-This is optional; Gemini alone can do most extraction, but spaCy/textacy can make your truncation less random.
+This is optional; Gemini alone can do most extraction, but spaCy/textacy can make truncation less random.

 ### Fact checking and “controversy” checks
 If available, the **Fact Check Tools API** provides `claims.search` endpoints to query fact-checked claims (requires API key).